 If you have a relatively nice car, then it’s strongly suggested that you add additional coverage to your policy.
 Collision coverage will help to cover any damage to your own car sustained in a crash, as well as any damage from vandalism, a fallen tree, theft or hail.

 If you choose liability as well as additional coverage for yourself, you will need to decide on a deductible.
 The deductible is what you will need to pay out of your own pocket before the insurance company will start to pay.
 It is tempting to choose a low deductible, but choosing a lower deductible will increase your policy premium.

-One of the ways to handle this situation would be to build sufficient emergency cash so that you can have higher deductible.
-That high deductible will ensure you pay lower premium for the insurance.
+One of the ways to handle this situation would be to build sufficient emergency cash so that you can have a higher deductible.
+That high deductible will ensure you pay a lower premium for the insurance.
 We have a large emergency fund, so our auto insurance deductible is set as $2500.
-As a result we pay a low premium.
+As a result, we pay a low premium.

 You can also opt for medical coverage to pay for injuries sustained by you or someone in your car during an accident.
 Some states refer to this as PIP or personal injury protection, or it may be called medical payments.
 Either of these will pay for additional medical costs associated with an accident up to a certain amount.